Search the Health Library

 How are interview dates assigned?

-Once your file has been reviewed and you have received an offer by email, you must call our residency coordinator to set up your interview date.
+When you receive an offer by email you will be given a list of interview date options with instructions to email us your top three choices.
 We cannot guarantee the availability of the dates you request, as each day has a limited number of spots available.
 We will, however, do our best to accommodate your schedule.

 Do you provide overnight housing for interviews?